Datarianna/Sales-Insights-Project/Full Project.md

 **Answer**:

-### Question 5: What are the top five customers that purchased the most units and made the most revenue in 2019?'
+### Question 5: What is the total sales revenue and total number of units sold for each customer type in 2019?
 A left join of the Transaction Sales and Customer Datasets is needed, but since a variable has already been made for this join (in Question 1), it will be reused for this question.
 ```python
 print(join_ts_c.head())